I’m grateful to David Skegg for assisting with the writing of this explanatory document.

 NOTE: Damage, Injury and Loss arise in Time Zone 3 of the TSM.
 They arise from what happens at the end of Time Zone 2, the end of the Outcome.
 The energy forms at the end of Time Zone 2 are often not the same as the original energy form that made Time Zone 2 possible in the first place.

 Step 1: Identify the energy source

 The form of energy of interest is that which exists before control over its potentially damaging properties has been lost.
 To be of interest a potential for damage must exist.
 The TSM and EDM make it clear that once control over the potentially damaging properties has been lost energy type transformations can occur so that the form(s) of energy actually producing damage are not necessarily the same as the form of energy before control is lost over the potentially damaging properties.

 The energy involved is therefore capable of being objectively recognised.

 Step 1 is to identify the form of energy that is capable of creating the damage of interest, for example:

 - The pressure in a tyre.
 The unit of pressure is a direct expression of the stored energy content per unit of volume: the total energy stored is the product of pressure and volume.
 Pressure could reach a point where the tyre ruptures or the rim holding it on the wheel fails.
-The energy of interest is the pressure in the tyre.
-Note it is not the action of a tyre fitter (even though this requires energy) in holding open the inflation valve nor is it the kinetic energy of flying particles or the energy in the pressure shock wave.
+Under the definition the energy of interest is the pressure in the tyre.
+Note it is not the action of a tyre fitter (even though this requires muscle energy) in holding open the inflation valve nor is it the kinetic energy of flying particles or the energy in the pressure shock wave.
 These last two are energy form transformations occurring in the Outcome.